-Training of optometrists is traditionally achieved under the close supervision of peers and superiors.
-With rapid advancements in technology, medical procedures are performed more efficiently and effectively, resulting in faster recovery times and less trauma to the patient.
-However, the application of this technology has made it difficult to effectively demonstrate and teach the required manual skills, as education is now a combination of not only the medical procedure but also the use of technology.
+The training of optometrists is traditionally achieved under the close supervision of peers and superiors.
+With the advancements in technology, medical procedures are performed more efficiently and effectively, resulting in faster recovery times and less trauma to the patient.
+However, this technology has made it harder to demonstrate and teach the required manual skills, as education is now a combination of both the medical procedure, otherwise needing a patient to be present for realism, and the use of technology.

-This project is proposed to increase the capabilities of optometry students through haptically-enabled single-point and multi-point training tools as well as augmented reality techniques.
+This project proposes to increase the capabilities of optometry students through haptically-enabled single-point and multi-point training tools, as well as augmented reality techniques.
 Haptics technology allows a human to touch and feel virtual computer models as though they are real.
-Through physical connection to the operator, haptic devices are considered to be personal robots that are capable of improving the human-computer interaction with a virtual environment.
-These devices have played an increasing role in developing expertise, reducing instances of medical error and reducing training costs.
+These devices have played an increasing role in developing expertise, reducing instances of medical error and lowering training costs.

-The proposed haptically-enabled virtual optometry training environment, integrated with an optometry slit lamp instrument can be used to teach cognitive and manual skills while the system tracks the performance of each individual.
+The proposed training environment, integrated with an optometry slit lamp instrument, can be used to teach cognitive and manual skills while the system tracks the performance of each individual.

-The aim of this work was to develop an extensible framework to effectively evaluate firearm discharge training tasks.
-Advanced haptic and motion capture technologies were applied to deliver dynamic, immersive shooting simulation, enable accurate training analysis and support decision making tasks.
+The aim of this work was to develop a way to evaluate firearm discharge training tasks.
+Advanced haptic and motion capture technologies were applied to:

-This research focussed on detailed analysis and realistic modelling of firearm discharge procedures as well as force modelling and temporal-based calculation and rendering with respect to specific firearms.
-The effectiveness and efficiency of physics-engine based dynamic simulation as well as motion capture and motion analysis in assisting firearm training simulation was also evaluated.
+This research focused on detailed analysis and realistic modelling of firearm discharge procedures, as well as force modelling and temporal-based calculation and rendering for specific firearms.
+The effectiveness and efficiency of physics-engine based dynamic simulation, as well as motion capture and motion analysis in assisting firearm training simulation, was also evaluated.

 The outcomes of this research are: